NVIDIA/deepops/docs/slurm-cluster/slurm-single-node.md

     directory will be made to “config” directory.
 When one of the compute nodes also functions as a login node a few special configurations have to be set.

     a.
-Configuring inventory “`config/inventory`”.
+Configuring inventory `"config/inventory"`.

     General configuration details can be found in the [configuration doc](../deepops/configuration.md).
     Let a host be named “gpu01” (example DGX-1 with 8 GPUs) with an ssh reachable ip address of “10.31.241.198”.
-If the deployment will be run locally on machine “gpu01” then ssh settings are opptional.
+If the deployment will be run locally on machine “gpu01” then ssh settings are optional.
 If the machine has a different hostname (i.e. not gpu01), then use the desired host name.
     Running the deployment will change the hostname to what is set in the inventory file.
 A single node config would look as follows: